DFE-Digital/dfe-reference-data/docs/decisions/0004-versioning.md

 ## Solution

 Solution is to add a version namespace (V2, V3, etc.).
-Version `V1` is ommited.
+Version `V1` is omitted.
 For example, updates to the countries list were introduced in version `V2`: `DfE::ReferenceData::V2::CountriesAndTerritories`.